 About the PGPA

-In 1999, frustrated by ad hoc meetings at busy RHS Chelsea Flower Shows, Jerry Harpur and Andrew Lawson, two of the founder members of the PGPA, recognised the need to bring together professional garden photographers on a more regular basis.
-What started out as a ‘friendly chat’ in an RHS meeting room, has now formed the basis of what the PGPA stands for today.
-As a semi-autonomous group within Garden Media Guild (GMG), the PGPA works hard to ensure that it is a recognised and respected voice within the garden and horticultural profession.
-With more than 100 members, the PGPA has attracted leading professional photographers from across the UK, Europe, Japan and the USA.
+In 1999, frustrated with holding ad hoc meetings at busy RHS Chelsea Flower Shows, Jerry Harpur and Andrew Lawson, recognised the need to bring together professional garden photographers on a more regular basis and what began as a ‘friendly chat’ in an RHS meeting room formed the basis of the PGPA today.
+A semi-autonomous group within Garden Media Guild (GMG), the PGPA is a recognised and respected voice within the garden and horticultural profession.
+With more than 100 members, the PGPA attracts leading professional photographers from across the globe.

 Photography Awards for Garden Photographers

 Each year The Garden Media Guild Awards celebrate the highest standards of garden writing, illustration, publishing and broadcasting.
-Categories for the Awards in garden photography include Photographer of the Year, Features Photographer of the Year and the Photographers’ Choice Awards.
-The Guild’s most prestigious Award is the Lifetime Achievement Award.
-For more details of how to enter the Awards, please go to: www.gardenmediaguild.co.uk
+Categories in garden photography include The Gordon Rae Photographer of the Year, Features Photographer of the Year, and Portfolio Photographer of the Year awards.
+The Guild’s most prestigious award is the Lifetime Achievement Award.
+GMG and PGPA members have free entry for submissions to these awards.
+For more details of how to enter the awards, please go to: www.gardenmediaguild.co.uk

 How Do I become a PGPA member?

 The PGPA is a sub-group of the Garden Media Guild,(GMG) an established national organisation of professional communicators, associated with the garden industry.
 Without exception, PGPA members are also GMG members and to join the PGPA it is a requirement that you are also a member of the GMG.